Additional Security Resources

 The Federal Deposit Insurance Corporation (FDIC) provides a comprehensive resource center for protecting your finances, understanding financial privacy and avoiding identity theft and fraud.
 This includes an online presentation titled "Don't Be an Online Victim: How to Guard against Internet Thieves and Electronic Scams" that highlights steps you can take to prevent becoming a victim of financial fraud.

-The National Cyber Security Alliance (NCSA) is a public-private partnership focused on promoting Internet security and safe behavior online.
+The National Cyber Security Alliance is a public-private partnership focused on promoting Internet security and safe behavior online.

 EDUCATE CHILDREN AND YOUNG ADULTS